Celebrating Juneteenth: This Year and Every Year

 Settling into a new life as free men and women brought on new sets of realities and challenges for African Americans.
 However, the memories of that significant day in June of 1865 and its festivities served as a day that was motivational to many, as it was a way to acknowledge the “freedoms” gained in the past as well as the continued advancement for a better future.

-How is Juneteenth Celebrated?
+How Is Juneteenth Celebrated?

 Juneteenth was originally celebrated with prayers, with the gathering of remaining family members, and by wearing new clothes to represent newfound freedom.
 Eventually, African Americans from Texas migrated to other states and the celebration of Juneteenth soon spread across the country, making it an annual tradition that has been celebrated for the past 156 years.

 Juneteenth is a treasured day at heart—after all, it’s a celebration of freedom.
 This doesn’t, however, necessarily make it an easy holiday to celebrate, especially in 1866.
-This marked the one-year anniversary of the announcement because segregation laws were spreading fast.
-The next year wasn’t any easier, neither were the next couple of decades.
+This marked the first anniversary of the announcement because segregation laws were spreading fast.
+The next year wasn’t any easier, and neither were the next couple of decades.
 Despite the obstacles free men and women faced, they still made an attempt to come together every year to celebrate.

 Juneteenth celebrations declined during the 1960s, being overshadowed by the civil rights movement.
 In 1968, however, the holiday reignited when the Poor People’s Campaign, originally led by Martin Luther King Jr., held a Juneteenth Solidarity Day.
-In the following decades, interests in Juneteenth continued to rise and the first state-sponsored Juneteenth celebration was held in Texas in 1980.
+In the following decades, interest in Juneteenth continued to rise and the first state-sponsored Juneteenth celebration was held in Texas in 1980.

 Today, Juneteenth celebrations in the United States vary significantly from region to region.
 In southern states, the holiday is traditionally celebrated with oral histories and readings, red drinks, and barbecues.
 In fact, sipping on red drinks is a special type of tradition because it symbolizes perseverance and honors the blood that was shed on African Americans.
-In honor of the Black nationalist, some states serve up Marcus Garvey salad with red, green, and black beans.
+In honor of the Black nationalists, some states serve up Marcus Garvey salad with red, green, and black beans.
 In the southwest, Rodeos have become part of the tradition, while concerts and parades are a common theme across the country.

 Juneteenth is an important day to not only celebrate but for all of us to reflect on as well.
 The question we should all be asking is, what does true freedom look like?
 And what does it look like for the Black community who still faces systemic injustices today?